offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

    **Size** - Absolute size on an axis (X, Y, and Z).

-3. **uniform scale**: If clicked, other axis will maintain proportions by automatically scaling to !!based!! on a single axis that was scaled. `{ref} https://www.youtube.com/watch?v=ES9Fic__Y64`
+3. **uniform scale**: If clicked, the other axes will maintain proportions by automatically scaling to be !!based!! on a single axis that was scaled. `{ref} https://www.youtube.com/watch?v=ES9Fic__Y64`

 ```{note}
 I couldn't figure out what the Coordinates dropdown actually does?